Nordic Tug 32

 We do not provide provisioning.
 We have a nice grocery store within a mile of our facility and other specialty stores not far away if desired.
 We have a few solutions if provisioning is desired.

-Traverse City is home to Cherry Capital Airport and serviced by Delta, American, United, and Allegiant.
+Traverse City is home to Cherry Capital Airport (TVC) and serviced by Delta, American, United, Avelo, Sun Country, Allegiant and Jet Blue.
 Most connections are through Detroit and Chicago.
-There are direct flights from Minneapolis, JFK and Atlanta during the summer months.
+There are direct flights from many cities during the summer months.
 Check with your preferred carrier for additional information.
 CCA is 10 minutes from our facility.